atabek/project-tracker/README.md

 If you are on Go 1.5, you need to set GOVENDOREXPERIMENT to 1.
 If you are on Go 1.4 or earlier, the code will not work because it uses the vendor folder.

-## Quick Start with Bolt

-The gowebapp.db file will be created once you start the application.

-Build and run from the root directory.
-Open your web browser to: http://localhost.
-You should see the welcome page.

-Navigate to the login page, and then to the register page.
-Create a new user and you should be able to login.
-That's it.

 ## Quick Start with MongoDB

 Start MongoDB.